donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 19. https://sci-hub.se/10.1038/pcan.2009.10 - Isoflavone supplements stimulated the production of serum equol and decreased the serum dihydrotestosterone levels in healthy male volunteers
 	- 28 males, age 30-59y, 18 equol producers 10 equol non-producers, 5 tablets of Isofla A, 60mg/d isoflavone
 	- 3 months
+	- Only equol producers got the statistically significant decrease
+	- Additionally 2 new equal producers appeared at the end of the study out of the non producers
+	- **!
+Mean level SHBG increased P<0.05.
+Free testosterone decreased P<0.05.
+DHT decreased P<0.05.
+Also there was a difference between Equol producers and non-producers**

 **Different legumes isoflavones (log scale)**
 ![[Pasted image 20240320155009.png]]